-Proposers should follow the guidance specified in Chapter II.C.1.e of the NSF PAPPG.
+Proposers should follow the guidance specified in Chapter II.D.2.h of the NSF PAPPG.

-Note the distinction to the list of Project Personnel and Partner Institutions specified above under Supplementary Documents: the listing of all project participants is collected by the project lead and entered as a Supplementary Document.
-The Collaborators and Other Affiliations are entered for each senior project personnel.
-Note that Single Copy Documents are only seen by NSF staff.
+Note the distinction to the list of Project Personnel and Partner Institutions specified above under Supplementary Documents: the listing of all project participants is collected by the project lead and entered as a Supplementary

+Document.
+COA information must be separately provided as a Single Copy Document for each individual identified as a senior/key person on the project.
+Note that Single Copy Documents are only available to NSF staff.